python/typing/docs/spec/callables.rst

-Likewise, callable ``A`` is a subtype of callable ``B`` if all positional-only parameters in ``B`` are present in ``A`` as either positional-only parameters or standard (positional + keyword) parameters.
+Likewise, callable ``A`` is a subtype of callable ``B`` if all positional-only parameters in ``B`` are present in ``A`` as either positional-only parameters or standard (positional or keyword) parameters.
 The names of positional-only parameters are ignored for purposes of subtyping::

     class PosOnly(Protocol):